Handicap FAQs

 - Initial handicap calculations are made from the adjusted hole scores from the best of the three submitted rounds, with reference to the Scratch Rating of the course and multiplied by .93.

 - A GA Handicap is referenced to the Slope Rating of a Course to generate the Daily Handicap that a golfer plays from in a competition.
-The formula is GA H/cap x Slope Rating / 113.
-Therefore, on a course with a slope rating of 130, a player with a GA Handicap of 15.8 will play from a Daily Handicap of 18.
+The formula for Daily handicaps is ((GA Handicap x Slope Rating ÷ 113) + (Scratch Rating minus Par)) x 0.93 x Consistency Factor* * Consistency Factor values: Women/Girls = 1.0483 | Men/Boys = 0.9986.

 It is a very complicated system.
 However, there are plenty of resources available if you are interested in learn more about it.
 Visit Golf Australia for more.